roots/docs/trellis/ssh-keys.md

   </tbody>
 </table>

-This wiki reviews how to configure SSH users for the `server.yml` and `deploy.yml` playbooks.
+This page reviews how to configure SSH users for the `server.yml` and `deploy.yml` playbooks.
+If you are looking for general SSH configuration options, see the [`sshd` role `README.md`](https://github.com/roots/trellis/tree/master/roles/sshd) .

 If you will be the only person provisioning and deploying, and your SSH public key is available at `~/.ssh/id_rsa.pub`, you will probably not need to modify the Trellis defaults for `users`.